-The school's e-safety policy, available on the website and in the policy file, explains how the school try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
-Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through anti-bullying procedures.
-Serious incidents may be managed in line with child protection procedures.
+The school's e-safety policy, available on the website and in the policy file, explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
+Serious incidents may be managed in line with our child protection procedures.

 Pupils are not allowed to bring in any mobile devices from home, including mobile phones.
 Access to the internet will be supervised and NCC filters applied to all websites to ensure inappropriate content cannot be accessed.
-Future Cloud e-safety reports will be monitored weekly and queries raised with the E-safety officer at NCC.
-An Acceptable Use Policy is in place for pupils and staff.
-The E-safety Policy can be found on the website and in the policy file.
-The school will have an e-safety information leaflet available for parents and run e-safety awareness workshops.
+Futures Cloud e-safety reports are monitored weekly and queries raised with the e-safety officer at NCC.
+An Acceptable Use Policy is in place for pupils and staff and an agreement signed.
+The E-safety policy can be found on the website and in the policy file.
+The school has an e-safety information leaflet available for parents and runs e-safety awareness workshops.

-All staff will receive e-safety training and the school's e-safety coordinator is Mr P Vincent.
+All staff receive e-safety training and the school's e-safety coordinator is Mr P Vincent.